tldr-pages/tldr/pages/common/git-reauthor.md

 `git reauthor --old-email {{old@example.com}} --use-config`

-- Change the email and name of all commits:
+- Change the email and name of all commits, regardless of their original author:

 `git reauthor --all --correct-email {{name@example.com}} --correct-name {{name}}`